richard-jones/magnificent-octopus/README.md

         pass
 ```

-## JavaScript configuration

-In order that the standard JavaScript modules work correctly, they need their configuration to be set in the javascript config file.
-This can be found at:

-    octopus/templates/js/config.js

-It is a jinja2 template, so when adding new things to it, you can use template semantics.
-If you plan to override this config, you should copy it into the service/templates directory in the same location, and it will override the standard one.

 ## Library code

 The octopus.lib directory contains helper libraries for building your applications.
 See the [README](https://github.com/richard-jones/magnificent-octopus/tree/master/octopus/lib/README.md) for details